microsoft/terminal/doc/specs/#7335 - Console Allocation Policy.md

 **hidden** and **detached** policies.
 We deemed it insufficient for PowerShell's use case because any application launched by an **inheritOnly** PowerShell would immediately force the uncontrolled allocation of a console window.

+An earlier version of this specification offered the **hidden** allocation policy, with the following notes:

+> **STRUCK FROM SPECIFICATION**
+>
-The move to **hidden** allows PowerShell to offer a fully-fledged console connection that can be itself inherited by a downstream application.
+> The move to **hidden** allows PowerShell to offer a fully-fledged console connection that can be itself inherited by a
+> downstream application.

 #### Additional allocation policies